 “All the adversity I’ve had in my life, all my troubles and obstacles have strengthened me… You may not realize it when it happens, but a kick in the teeth may be the best thing in the world for you.”

-Even a little bump in the road can derail us and may be too much to handle sometimes.
-But believe it or not, you’re learning from this experience and are growing stronger as a direct result.
-Walt Disney faced so many hardships during his life including bankruptcy and back-stabbing coworkers and he came out stronger than if things had gone perfectly to plan.
+Even a little bump in the road can may be too much to handle sometimes.
+Believe it or not, you’re learning from this experience and growing stronger as a direct result.
+Walt Disney faced many hardships during his life, including bankruptcy and back-stabbing coworkers, and came out stronger than if things had gone perfectly as planned.
 I’m sure whatever you’re going through is shaping you to be a better entrepreneur, a small business owner, and an overall better human being.
 Keep calm and look ahead.